sportiduino/sportiduino/README.md

 **The current master station version is 1.6.1**

-Sorry, assembly instructions for new version are not yet translated to English.
+Sorry, assembly instructions for hardware version > 1 are not translated to English yet.
 You can translate Russian manual by yourself.

 [View changelog](CHANGELOG.md)

-Build the firmware of the base station with #define HW_VERS 1 to install the firmware v6.x on the hardware v1
+Build the firmware of the base station with `#define HW_VERS 1` to install the firmware v6.x on the hardware v1.

 ## Reporting Issues and Asking for Help

-Issues and possible improvements can be posted on [Issues](issues) page.
+Issues and possible improvements can be posted on [Issues](/sportiduino/sportiduino/issues) page.
 Please make sure you provide all relevant information about your problem or idea.

 ## Contributing